Jurassic Lake Lodge - Argentina

 Lunch is at 1:00 p.m.

-You're guided from 9:00 a.m. to 12:30 p.m. and 4:30 to 8:30 p.m.
-Each day, you'll rotate guides and fish three to four different beats.
+You're guided from 9:00 a.m. to 12:30 p.m. and 4:00 to 8:30 p.m.
+You'll fish one beat in the morning and another in the afternoon.
 Your beat and guide assignments will be posted each night for the next day's fishing.
+You'll have a different guide each day.
 You may fish anytime you like, but you may only fish your assigned beat for that portion of the day.

-Power and Communications: The Lodge has reliable 24-hour electricity.
+Power and Communications: The Lodge has Starlink Wi-Fi and reliable 24-hour electricity.
 You will need a power adapter to fit Argentina plug type “C” (two flat slanted prongs).
 The Lodge has a satellite phone for emergency use.
 There is no cell phone service.
-The Lodge has a slow but reliable satellite-based internet service.

 Meals: Excellent, hearty, traditional Argentinean dishes, including the Lodge's famous barbecue (asado) and Patagonian lamb.